vincentherail/potuskanye-shop/README.md

 # potuskanye-shop
 Deadsimple spreadshop integration

-This shop project comes along my Instagram acccount, I intend to developp a clothes brand as a side project
+This shop comes along with my Instagram acccount, I intend to developp a clothes brand as a side project

 Accessible : http://potuskanye-shop.com/